shimazahabi/AirLineReservation/README.md

     <1> Sign in
     <2> Sign up
 ```
 Use your Account to sign in or create new one.
-The admin user is pre-defined with a fixed username and password (Admin).
+The adminActions passenger is pre-defined with a fixed username and password (Admin).

 Admin User:
-After admin login, the guidance commands display:
+After adminActions login, the guidance commands display:

 ```
 ::::::::::::::::::::::::::::::::::::::::